JuliaData/DataFrames.jl/spec/Motivation.md

 * The `~` operator: The `~` operator separates the pieces of a Formula.
 For linear models, this means that one specifies the outputs to be predicted on the left-hand side of the `~` and the inputs to be used to make predictions on the right-hand side.
 * The `+` operator: If you wish to include multiple predictors in a linear model, you use the `+` operator.
 To include both the columns `A` and `B` while predicting `C`, you write: `C ~ A + B`.
-* The `:` operator: The `:` operator computes interaction terms, which are really an entirely new column created by combining two existing columns.
-For example, `C ~ A:B` describes a linear model with only one predictor.
+* The `&` operator: The `&` operator is equivalent to `:` in R. It computes interaction terms, which are really an entirely new column created by combining two existing columns.
+For example, `C ~ A&B` describes a linear model with only one predictor.
 The values of this predictor at row `i` is exactly `A[i] * B[i]`, where `*` is the standard arithmetic multiplication operation.
+Because of the precedence rules for Julia, it was not possible to use a `:` operator without writing a custom parser.
 * The `*` operator: The `*` operator is really shorthand because `C ~ A*B` expands to `C ~ A + B + A:B`.
 In other words, in a DSL with only three operators, the `*` is just syntactic sugar.

 In addition to these operators, the model formulas DSL typically allows us to include simple functions of single columns such as in the example, `C ~ A + log(B)`.

 For Julia, this DSL will be handled by constructing an object of type `Formula`.
 It will be possible to generate a `Formula` using explicitly quoted expression.
 For example, we might write the Julian equivalent of the models above as `lm(:(C ~ M + F), heights_data)`.
 A `Formula` object describes how one should convert the columns of a `DataFrame` into a `ModelMatrix`, which fully specifies a linear model.
 [MORE DETAILS NEEDED ABOUT HOW `ModelMatrix` WORKS.]

 How can Julia move beyond R?
 The primary improvement Julia can offer over R's model formula approach involves the use of hierarchical indexing of columns to control the inclusion of groups of columns as predictors.
 For example, a text regression model that uses word counts for thousands of different words as columns in a `DataFrame` might involve writing `IsSpam ~ Pronouns + Prepositions + Verbs` to exclude most words from the analysis except for those included in the `Pronouns`, `Prepositions` and `Verbs` groups.
 In addition, we might try to improve upon some of the tricks R provides for writing hierarchical models in which each value of a categorical predictor gets its own coefficients.
-This occurs, for example, in hierarchical regression models.
+This occurs, for example, in hierarchical regression models of the sort implemented by R's `lmer` function.
+In addition, there are plans to support multiple LHS and RHS components of a `Formula` using a `|` operator.

 ## Implementation